__FILE__ __REVISION__ __DATE__ __DEVELOPER__

 FUTURE REBUILDS AND REBUILDS BETWEEN PYTHON VERSIONS

-an otherwise unmodified Python function would trigger
+location of an otherwise unmodified Python function would

-Python function Actions (including various pre-supplied
+built by Python function Actions (including various

-SCons Actions) be rebuilt.
+pre-supplied SCons Actions) to be rebuilt.

 -- REMOVED CONVERSION FROM PRE-0.96 .sconsign FORMATS